PoP-PoPAPI/api/README.md

     - REST: `.../api/rest/`
     - PoP native: `.../api/`

-2. Add your query under URL parameter `fields`
+2. Add your query under URL parameter `query`

 In the homepage, the initial selected resource on which the query is applied is `"root"`: